 Route 234 Trail from Country Club Drive to Route 1.
 (Prince William County)

 This project would be constructed on Route 234 (Dumfries Road) between Country Club Drive and Route 1 which will complete the existing trail on Route 234 (Dumfries Road) between the Prince William County Parkway (Route 294) and Route 1 (Jefferson Davis Highway).
 It will provide an important cross-county and regional connection including a crossing over I-95.
 The 10’ trail will be located on the south side of Dumfries Road.
 The project length is approximately 1.5 miles.
+The estimated cost for this project is $6,000,000.

 This project was nominated by George Phillips, the Prince William County representative on the Bicycle and Pedestrian Subcommittee.